webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 the set of files resolved from the entry files:

 ```
-project files - (entry files + resolved files) = unused files
+unused files = project files - (entry files + resolved files)
 ```

-You may want to read the [entry files][1] explainer first to learn how and where Knip looks for entry files.
+See [entry files][1] to see where Knip looks for entry files.
+Read on to learn how to fine-tune the sets of entry and project files.

 ## Negated patterns

-Let's take a look at using negated patterns in `entry` and `project` patterns.
-If there are too many files in the analysis, this could be the first step in getting the right files in the analysis.
+Let's take a look at using negated patterns for `entry` and `project` files.
+If you think there are too many files in the analysis, this could be the first step in selecting the right files for the analysis.

 Say we need to explicitly add route files as entry files, except those starting with an underscore.
 Then we can use a negated pattern like so: